The Teachers taking part in the Teachers Service Commission (TSC) mentorship program will have an upper hand whenever promotion opportunities arise

-The Teachers Induction Mentorship and Coaching, TIMEC, is a structured teacher support program aimed at embracing preventive measures in managing teachers’ professional conduct and performance.
+This program also known as Teacher Induction Mentorship and Coaching (TIMEC), is a structured teacher support program aimed at embracing preventive measures in managing teacher professional conduct and performance.

-TSC has developed a TIMEC program as part of a broader strategy to develop teachers’ profession and ethics and practicals.
+TSC has developed the TIMEC program as part of a broader to develop teachers’ professional ethics and practices.

-The program aims at building teachers’ competencies and skills as well as knowledge of laws, regulations, policies, procedures, values, and norms governing the teaching profession.
+According to TSC, this will help in building teachers’ competencies and skills as well as knowledge of laws, regulations, policies, procedures, values, and norms, governing the teaching profession.